IntelliTect/CodingGuidelines/docs/coding/csharp.md

 - :heavy_check_mark: CONSIDER: organizing overloads from the simplest to the most complex.
 - :heavy_check_mark: DO: provide constructor optional parameters and/or convenience constructor overloads that initialize properties with good defaults.
 - :heavy_check_mark: DO: simplify the wrapper methods by choosing default values for unnecessary parameters.
+- :no_entry: AVOID: providing constructor parameters to initialize attribute properties corresponding to the optional arguments (and, therefore, avoid overloading custom attribute constructors).

 ### Properties
 - :heavy_check_mark: DO: use properties for simple access to simple data with simple computations.